TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 	  $this->view->assign('newBlog', $newBlog);
 	);

 It is important to specify the full type in the *@param* annotation as this is used for the validation of the object.
-Note that not only simple data types such as
-String, Integer or Float can be validated, but also complex object types (see also the section "validating domain objects" in Chapter 9).
+Note that not only simple data types such as String, Integer or Float can be validated, but also complex object types (see also the section "validating domain objects" in Chapter 9).

 In addition, on actions showing the forms used to create or edit domain View objects, the validation of domain objects must be explicitly disabled - therefore the annotation *@dontvalidate* is necessary.

 Default values ​​can, as usual in PHP, just be indicated in the method signature.
-In the above case, the default value of the parameter $newBlog is set to NULL.
+In the above case, the default value of the parameter ``$newBlog`` is set to NULL.
 If an action returns NULL or nothing, then automatically ``$this->view->render()`` is called, and thus the view is rendered.

 Define initialization code
 ---------------------------

 Sometimes it is necessary to execute code before calling an action.
 This is the case, for example, if complex arguments must be registered or required classes must be instantiated.

 There is a generic initialization method called :method:`initializeAction()`, which is called after the registration of arguments, but before calling the appropriate action method itself.
 After that generic :method:`initializeAction()`, if it exists, a method named *initialize[ActionName]()* is called.
-Here you can perform action-specific initializations (e.g. :method:`initializeShowAction()`).
+Here you can perform action specific initializations (e.g. :method:`initializeShowAction()`).
 Only then the action itself is called.

 Catching validation errors with errorAction
 --------------------------------------------

 If an argument validation error has occurred, the method :method:`errorAction()` is called.
 There, in ``$this->argumentsMappingResults`` you have a list of occurred warnings and errors of the argument mappings available.
-This standard errorAction refers back to the last sent form, if the referrer was sent with it.
+This default ``errorAction`` refers back to the last sent form, if the referrer was sent with it.

 Application domain of the extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The domain of the extension is always located below :file:`Classes/Domain`.
 This folder is structured as follows:

 :file:`Model/`
-	Contains the domain model itself
+	Contains the domain model itself.

 :file:`Repository/`
 	Contains the repositories to access the domain model.